ja88a/vrfs-go-merkletree/README.md

 #### Docker Compose

-A Docker Compose setup enable building & running the 2 server modules and the Redis DB:
+A Docker Compose setup enables building & running the 2 server modules and a Redis DB acting as a distributed KV cache:

 ```shell
 # Standard Docker Compose launch